opencog/atomspace/opencog/persist/sql/README.md

 broadcast a distributed system-wide delete message.
 Such a message does not seem to be a good idea, anyway.)

-Atoms can also be extracted or deleted recusrively.
+Atoms can also be extracted or deleted recursively.
 Thus, normally, a extract/delete will succeed only if the atom has no incoming set.
-The recursive forms, `cog-extract-recursive` and `cog-delete-recursive` extract/delete the atom and avery link that contains that atom, and so on.
+The recursive forms, `cog-extract-recursive` and `cog-delete-recursive` extract/delete the atom and every link that contains that atom, and so on.